end2endzone/ShellAnything/UserManual.md

 #### searchpath attribute: ####

 The `searchpath` attribute allows searching for a file name using the `PATH` environment variable.
-The attribute defines a file name (including the file extension) to search in the list of directories identified in the `PATH` environment variable.
-If the file can be found in multiple PATH directories, the first match is used to set the property.
-If the given file name cannot be found in a PATH directory, the action execution stop and reports an error.
+The attribute defines a file name (including the file extension) to search in the PATH directories.
+If the file name is found in multiple PATH directories, the first match is used to set the property.
+If the file name is not found in a PATH directory, the action execution stop and reports an error.
 See the [fail attribute](#fail-attribute) to change this behavior.

 For example, the following sets the property `python.exe.path` to the location of the python interpreter :
 ```xml